vecisf/SU-CompBio.github.io/course.md

 ### Homework

+Homework deadline is 24:00, 6<sup>th</sup> of October.
+We will discuss them next week.

+Take your final excel dataset from the first lessons, export it as a csv file, and read it into R with the function(s) discussed today.
+Run the `head`, `tail`, `summary`, `nrow`, `ncol` and `str` functions on it.
+Save the code and the results as an R script and send it.
+Write down possible errors, formatting problems, and their possible sources so we can discuss them next week.

 ## Week 6 - 9<sup>th</sup> of October - Endre Sebestyén

 *Intro to R IV: CRAN and Bioconductor, using dplyr*